chrissilb/escifgen/README.md

 # escifgen

-Maven Plugin to generate Java interfaces for the esc component framework
+Maven Plugin to generate Java interfaces for the ESC component framework